Roychen651/CalculatorAndroidApp/README.md

   <h1>Simple Calculator App</h1>

-  <p>This is a basic Android calculator app developed using Java and Android Studio.
-The app provides a simple user interface for performing basic arithmetic operations such as addition, subtraction, multiplication, and division.</p>
+  <p>This is a basic Android calculator app developed using Java and Android Studio.</br> The app provides a simple user interface for performing basic arithmetic operations such as addition, subtraction, multiplication, and division.</p>

   <h2>Features</h2>